spdy-http2/node-spdy/README.md

 ## Node+OpenSSL building

 At the moment node-spdy requires zlib dictionary support, which will come to node.js only in 0.7.x version.
-To build 0.7.x version with a bundled openssl (that's needed for NPN feature) follow instructions below:
+To build 0.7.x version follow instructions below:

 ```bash
 git clone git://github.com/joyent/node.git